 We would like to comfort you a little bit from the start.
 The fact that someone spends several million or billion dollars on EHR integration doesn’t mean it’s the only option.
 The EHR implementation cost breakdown shows that these crazy expenses include much more than software development.
-They often comprise the cost of hardware, software licensing, consulting fees, projected maintenance, etc. Hence, if you want to invest in the development of an electronic health records solution, the actual costs may be considerably lower.
+They often comprise the cost of hardware, software licensing, consulting charges, projected maintenance, etc. Hence, if you want to invest in developing an electronic health records solution, the actual costs may be considerably lower.

-To help you better understand the average cost of EHR implementation, we will guide you through all the key aspects, such as:
+To help you better understand the average cost of EHR implementation, we will guide you through all the essential aspects, such as:

-- What is EMR and EHR software and why companies invest in it
+- What is EMR and EHR software, and why do companies invest in it

-- Overall cost of implementing EHR in a hospital: what to factor in apart from software development
+- The overall cost of implementing an EHR system in a hospital: what to factor in apart from software development

-- Average cost of EHR implementation in terms of software development
+- The average cost of EHR implementation in terms of software development